Margaret of Valois: Diplomatic mission in Flanders

-In 1577, Margaret asked permission to go on a mission in the south of the Netherlands on behalf of her younger brother Francis d'Alençon.
+In 1577, Margaret asked permission to go on a mission in the south of the Netherlands on behalf of her younger brother Francis, Duke of Anjou.
 The Flemings, who had rebelled against Spanish rule in 1576, seemed willing to offer a throne to a foreign prince who was tolerant and willing to provide them with the diplomatic and military forces necessary to protect their independence.
-Henry III accepted the proposal of his sister because he would finally release the inconvenient duke of Alençon.
+Henry III accepted the proposal of his sister because he would finally release the inconvenient duke of Anjou.

 On the pretext of a bath in Spa thermal waters, Margaret left Paris with her court.
-She devoted two months to her mission: at every stage of the journey, during brilliant receptions, the queen of Navarre was entertained with gentlemen hostile to Spain and, while praising his brother, she tried to persuade them to join him.
-She also met the governor of the Netherlands, Don Juan of Austria, with whom he had a friendly meeting in Namur.
+She devoted two months to her mission: at every stage of the journey, during brilliant receptions, the queen of Navarre was entertained with gentlemen hostile to Spain and, while praising her brother, she tried to persuade them to join him.
+She also met the governor of the Netherlands, Don Juan of Austria, with whom she had a friendly meeting in Namur.
 Almost one quarter of her Memoirs are devoted to this mission.
 For Margaret, returning to France was dangerous due to the risk that the Spanish would capture her.

-At the end, despite the contacts Margaret had found, the duke d'Alençon was incapable of defeating the Spanish army.
+At the end, despite the contacts Margaret had found, the Duke of Anjou was incapable of defeating the Spanish Army of Flanders.

 After reporting her mission to her younger brother, Margaret returned to the court.
-The fighting multiplied between Henry III's mignons and Alençon's supporters, in the forefront of which Bussy d'Amboise, a lover of Margaret.
-In 1578 Alençon asked to be absent.
+The fighting multiplied between Henry III's mignons and Anjou's supporters, in the forefront of which Bussy d'Amboise, a lover of Margaret.
+In 1578 Anjou asked to be absent.
 But Henry III saw in it the proof of his participation in a conspiracy: he had him arrested in the middle of the night, and kept him in his room, where Margaret joined him.
 As for Bussy, he was taken to the Bastille.
-A few days later, Francis fled again, thanks to a rope thrown out of his sister's window.
+A few days later, Anjou fled again, thanks to a rope thrown out of his sister's window.